folio-org/docs/content/en/docs/Access/Courses/courses.md

 1. [Find the course](#searching-for-courses) and click on it in the **Courses** list.
 2. Under **Notes**, click the note you wish to delete.
-3. In the Note window, click Actions > Delete.
+3. In the Note window, click **Actions > Delete**.
-4. In the Delete note dialog, click Delete.
+4. In the Delete note dialog, click **Delete**.
 The note is deleted and removed from any records to which it was attached

 ## Adding a reserve item to a course when the item exists in Inventory